timoh6/TCrypto/README.markdown

 SECURITY NOTE:

-When extracting the data from a storage, a HMAC value will be checked BEFORE the plugins are run.
+When extracting the data from a storage, an HMAC value will be checked BEFORE the plugins are run.
 This could potentially lead to bugs or security issues.
 If you use any extra plugins, make sure they operate correctly.